After leading briefly, affirmative-action measure Referendum 88 again trails in one of closest statewide measures in years

 The results could still change, with other counties still to report ballots Friday and in the coming days.

-But Friday could reveal the fate of the statewide measure — geared toward increasing diversity in public contracting, employment and education — as a mountain of King County voters were set to be counted.
+But Friday could reveal the fate of the statewide measure — geared toward increasing diversity in public contracting, employment and education — as a mountain of King County votes were set to be counted.

 Will it fail on the strength of most of Washington’s counties casting votes against Referendum 88?

-Or will a mountain of late-arriving ballots from King County — whose voters are strongly supporting the return of affirmative action — ultimately put it over the top?
+Or will the deluge of late-arriving ballots from King County — whose voters are strongly supporting the return of affirmative action — ultimately put it over the top?

 More votes Friday were still to be counted from various counties.
 And King County was scheduled Friday night to post a second round of ballot results at 8:30 p.m.